 Our executive offices are located at 1177 Avenue of the Americas, Floor 40, New York, NY 10036 and our telephone number is (212) 823-1900.
-Our executive offices are provided to us by our sponsor at no charge.
+Our executive offices are provided to us by an affiliate of our sponsor at no charge.
 We consider our current office space adequate for our current operations.